SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 *Difficulties encountered*

-- We had chanllenges exporting our tracked bug to excel on Azure DeveOps initially but after taking to understand the system, we were able to solve this issue
+- We had challenges exporting our tracked bug to excel on Azure DeveOps initially but after taking to understand the system, we were able to solve this issue
 -
 *Lessons learned*

 - We learnt as a team that issues or bug reported needs to be revalidate to ensure consistency because it is possible that a party does not have the same exoerience as the other or one aprty missed out a key detail that can impact the overall user experience
-- This assignment further established to us that no system is 100% bug free because we continually discovered more bugs as we explore the system further
+- This assignment further established to us that no system is 100% bug free because we continually discovered more bugs as we explored the system further

 # Comments/feedback on the lab and lab document itself

 - The directions and steps for this assignment were detailed and self-explanatory, making them easy to follow after reading.
+- This lab provided valuable insight into properly identifying and documenting defects.
+- Testing the ATM system in different ways showed how bugs can appear in unexpected places